Anthony Pellicano

-Anthony Pellicano (born March 22, 1944) is a high-profile Los Angeles private investigator and convicted criminal known as a Hollywood fixer.
-He served a term of thirty months in a federal prison for illegal possession of explosives, firearms, and a grenade.
-In 2008, he began serving an additional sentence for subsequent convictions for other crimes, including racketeering and wiretapping.
-Several other people were also convicted of crimes associated with their involvement with his illegal activities, including his actress girlfriend Sandra Will Carradine (ex-wife of Keith Carradine), film director John McTiernan, Beverly Hills police officer Craig Stevens, Los Angeles police sergeant Mark Arneson, and attorney Terry Christensen.
+Anthony J. Pellicano (born March 22, 1944) is an American private investigator and convicted felon, known as a high-profile Hollywood fixer.
+Pellicano served thirty months in a federal prison for illegal possession of explosives and firearms.

+In 2008, Pellicano began serving an additional sentence for crimes including racketeering and wiretapping.
+Involvement with Pellicano's illegal activities has led to the conviction of figures including actress Sandra Will Carradine, film director John McTiernan, Beverly Hills police officer Craig Stevens, Los Angeles police sergeant Mark Arneson, and attorney Terry Christensen.
+Actress Linda Fiorentino began dating FBI agent Mark Rossini in an attempt to assist Pellicano's defense, leading to Rossini's conviction for handing over classified files and the end of Fiorentino's film career.

 Early life and career

 Pellicano was born and grew up in Chicago, Illinois.
 After serving in the military, he moved to Los Angeles.
-Pellicano became an instant celebrity for his excellent work on a John DeLorean case defense.
+Pellicano gained recognition for his work on a John DeLorean case defense.

-Pellicano became a private investigator that was often utilized over the years by Hollywood celebrities, for a large retainer, because of his reputation as a fixer who was adept at solving their problems.
+Pellicano became a private investigator who was often used over the years by Hollywood celebrities, for a large retainer, because of his reputation as a fixer who was adept at solving their problems.
+His clients included several prominent people including Chris Rock, Courtney Love, Tom Cruise, Kevin Costner, Michael Ovitz, and numerous others.